Housing

 Where are housing costs a burden to residents?

 We can look at housing affordability as a balance (or imbalance) between available income and the price of housing.
-If increases in housing costs outpace income growth (let alone income decline or stagnation), then there’s a greater chance of a cost burden.
-To understand affordability, we relied on definitions and data from HUD, with the aim to identify areas where housing costs make up 30 percent or more of estimated household income.
-Households that pay 30 percent or more of income on housing are considered cost burdened: the idea being that if a household is paying that much of its income on rent or a mortgage, they may have difficulty affording other life necessities such as food, medical care, and transportation.
+When increases in housing costs outpace income growth (let alone income decline or stagnation), there’s a greater chance of a cost burden.
+To understand affordability, we relied on definitions and data from HUD to identify areas where housing costs make up 30 percent or more of estimated household income.
+Households that pay 30 percent or more of their income on housing are considered cost burdened, the idea being that if a household is paying that much on rent or a mortgage, they likely have difficulty affording other necessities such as food, medical care, and transportation.

 Our review found that about 39,000 households in Dutchess County were cost burdened by housing– across every one of our towns, cities, and villages.
 Our most populated communities had the highest number of cost-burdened households.
 Combined, households in the City and Town of Poughkeepsie accounted for almost one-third of the county share.

 Affordability also varied within a municipality.
-Looking at census tract level data, you can get a more granular sense of affordability differences.
-For example, the Northside tracts within the City of Poughkeepsie had the highest share of cost burdened households in the county – ranging from 65 percent to a staggering 82 percent – followed by nearby tracts in the Town of Poughkeepsie (north Arlington area) at about 55 percent.
-The Village of Wappingers Falls was the only other area in the county that had over half its households living with a housing cost burden.
+Looking at census tract data provides a more granular sense of affordability differences.
+For example, the Northside tracts in the City of Poughkeepsie had the highest share of cost burdened households in the county – ranging from 65 percent to a staggering 82 percent – followed by nearby tracts in the Town of Poughkeepsie (Arlington area) at about 55 percent.
+The Village of Wappingers Falls was the only other area in the county where over half of households were living with a housing cost burden.

 HOUSING AFFORDABILITY IN DUTCHESS